jamiebuilds/proposal-promise-prototype-inspect/README.md

 resolved synchronously.
 Waiting for the next tick isn't always an option.

-There are other forms other than `import()`: `fetch()` or any other promise returning API where the result might be available synchronously applies.
+There are other forms other than `import()`: `fetch()` or any other promise returning API where the result might be available synchronously (ex: due to caching or memoization) applies.

 Since promises can resolve to any type of value, it's hard to say what `Promise.getValue` should return when the promise is pending: